 The campus is in Southport on the northern Gold Coast, accessed from Brisbane or the Gold Coast Airport by the M1 freeway and then the Smith Street motorway (Exit 66).
 Paid parking is available on campus.

 The most reliably convenient public parking is in the G55 carpark accessed off Olsen Avenue (south from the Smith Street Olsen Avenue exit) and Griffith Way (paid via a parking ticket machine or app), then walking across the pedestrian bridge over Smith Street, continue straight along buildings G31 and G30 to the firedoor at the northern end of of G30 (or enter the building to access the lift), then up the stairs to level 3, then back south down the central corridor, two sets of offices, to room 3.25.

-Meetings can also be arranged at cafe's or restaurants on campus, or in the nearby Ashmore, Crestwood or Parkwood shopping precincts (incurring far fewer parking hassles).
+Meetings can also be arranged at cafe's or restaurants on campus, or in the nearby Smith Collective, Ashmore, Crestwood or Parkwood shopping precincts (incurring far fewer parking hassles).

-Appointments are essential as Dr Zagami usually works remotely, but he lives locally and can be on campus when necessary, however, skype/video conference is the preferred followup to email communications unless detailed and complex conversations are required.
-Undergraduate students in particular should not expect campus meetings for queries or issues that could be addressed via email.
+Appointments are essential as Dr Zagami usually works remotely, but he lives locally and can be on campus when necessary on short notice, however, skype/video conference is the preferred followup to email communications unless detailed and complex conversations are required.
+Undergraduate students in particular should not expect campus meetings for queries or issues that can be addressed via email.